Samantha

 Parameters known by Victor:

-Receives the public parameters
+Receives the public parameters.

-Receives the public verification key \( v \)
+Receives the public verification key \( v \).

-Receives the message and signature
+Receives the message and the signature.

 Computes the fingerprint \( \mathcal{H}(m) \):